Why Democratic Society?

 Languages I speak: English with a side of French and Dutch

 Maria leads the Open Government Network for Europe, a joint initiative of Democratic Society and Open Government Partnership.
-She focuses on European democracy, technology, climate, and anti-corruption.
+She focuses on European democracy, technology, and climate.

 Prior to joining the Democratic Society in 2020, she managed the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace in Europe, where she drove international research networks and policy initiatives on democracy and governance, foreign policy, global civil society, and technology.